Here are 4 common problems with tomatoes during the summer – and tips for how to fix them.

-This time of the year you’re either watching your tomatoes to ripen on the vine, or you’re wondering what’s wrong with your tomato.
+This time of the year you’re either waiting for your tomatoes to ripen on the vine, or you’re wondering what’s wrong with them.
 This short video from the University of Illinois Extension covers a couple of problems you may be experiencing with your tomatoes.

 Water regularly (and evenly) to keep your container-grown tomatoes from drying out to the point of death.
 If the soil has dried out: water slowly and evenly until the soil is saturated with water.
 You can stick your finger an inch down into the soil and if it is still dry water it some more.
 Mulching your containers will help with evaporation and you’ll have more time to water before the soil dries out completely.